medema-group/BiG-SCAPE/README.md

+WARNING: This branch is under development and not intended for use.
+Please use the latest [release](https://github.com/medema-group/BiG-SCAPE/releases/tag/v1.1.5)

 # BiG-SCAPE

 **BiG-SCAPE** (Biosynthetic Gene Similarity Clustering and Prospecting Engine) is a software package, written in Python, that constructs sequence similarity networks of Biosynthetic Gene Clusters (BGCs) and groups them into Gene Cluster Families (GCFs).
 BiG-SCAPE does this by rapidly calculating a distance matrix between gene clusters based on a comparison of their protein domain content, order, copy number and sequence identity.